 KSU’s Vice President for Operations and Chief Information Officer/Chief Business Officer

-The University Library System
+The KSU Library System

-The Kennesaw State University Library System is comprised of the Johnson Library on the Marietta Campus and the Sturgis Library on the Kennesaw Campus.
-The mission of the Kennesaw State University Library System is to provide excellent services and resources that directly support the University's efforts to become a world-class comprehensive university.
+The mission of the Kennesaw State University Library System is to provide excellent services and resources that directly support the University’s efforts to become a world-class comprehensive university.
 Essential to achieving this mission is a Library System that selects, organizes, presents, and preserves resources for the KSU community of faculty, students, and scholars.

-The Library Systems' Copyright Management Center is intended to assist Kennesaw faculty, staff, and students in working and complying with copyright issues, specifically in balancing the rights of copyright holders with the exercise of fair use for educational purposes.
+The KSU Library Systems’ Copyright Management Center is intended to assist Kennesaw faculty, staff, and students in working and complying with copyright issues, specifically in balancing the rights of copyright holders with the exercise of fair use for educational purposes.

 University Information Technology Services (UITS)

-The rules for use of all campus technology and telecommunications equipment, including telephones, computers and fax equipment, are found on the KSU web site at policy.kennesaw.edu/policy/information-technology.
+The rules for use of all campus technology and telecommunications equipment, including telephones, computers, and fax equipment, are found on the KSU website at policy.kennesaw.edu/policy/information-technology .
 Use of any of these facilities or services implies an understanding of and compliance with these policies.